-Network File System (NFS) - File system on a NAS storage device.
-ESXi supports NFS version 3 over TCP/IP.
+- Virtual Machine File System (VMFS) High-performance file system optimized for storing virtual machines.
+Your host can deploy a VMFS datastore on any SCSI-based local or networked storage device, including Fibre Channel and iSCSI SAN equipment. - Network File System (NFS) File system on a NAS storage device.
+ESXi supports NFS version 3 and 4.1.
 The host can access a designated NFS volume located on an NFS server, mount the volume, and use it for any storage needs.